 We have specialists here at the clinic that can advise you on what you need to do.
 Having effective vaccination cover and taking preventative medicines will ensure your visit results in no nasty surprises while you are there or when you return home.

 We stress the importance of not forgetting to get the necessary vaccinations before you travel to Africa.
 Going to remote, exotic places can be dangerous and protecting yourself against exotic diseases and knowing why as well as making sure you have the required medicines and vaccines can save you from long term problems later.
 Learn about the African vaccines on this page today.
-The list is long and some may not be required if you have immunity already however, this must be discussed with the doctor.
+The list is long and some may not be required if you have immunity already however, this must be discussed with the doctor or nurse.

 Vaccines and Medicines,